Section 40-18-190 through Section 40-18-203, Code of Alabama 1975

-- Form INT-2 must be approved by the Department of Revenue before any credit can be claimed.
+- Form INT-2 must be approved by ALDOR before any credit can be claimed.

-→ the day on which, under the taxpayer’s depreciation practice, the period for depreciation with respect to such qualifying project begins
+→ the day on which, under the taxpayer’s depreciation practice, the period for depreciation with respect to such qualifying project begins; or

 Please be advised that the INT-2 must be approved by the Office of Economic Development prior to the credit being claimed.

 Notice of Change of Ownership, Interest, or Participation of Interest in Project: Form INT-4